EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Experiments

 \subsection{Implementation Details}

-EarthMind builds upon InternVL2 \cite{chen2024expanding} and SAM2 \cite{ravi2024sam}, adopting a curriculum learning strategy to fine-tune the model across three progressive stages.
+EarthMind builds upon InternVL2 \citep{chen2024expanding} and SAM2 \citep{ravi2024sam}, adopting a progressive learning way including three steps.
 First, we enhance the instruction-following capability using 1.7M general image-text data, which covers image-level captioning, VQA, region-level object understanding and text-driven segmentation.
 Second, we introduce 1M EO-specific multimodal data to adapt EarthMind to the remote sensing domain.
 Third, we utilize our synthesized multi-sensor conversation corpus, and selectively retain examples from earlier stages to mitigate catastrophic forgetting.
-We fine-tune EarthMind with a learning rate of 4e-5 and a batch size of 2, training only the vision-language projector, the LLM via LoRA \cite{hu2022lora}, and the mask decoder.
+We fine-tune EarthMind with a learning rate of 4e-5 and a batch size of 2, training only the vision-language projector, the LLM via LoRA \citep{hu2022lora}, and the mask decoder.
 All experiments are conducted on 8 NVIDIA A100-80G GPUs.
 More details about training datasets and details can be seen in Appendix \ref{appendix:traindata}.